BJTU-KD3D/GS-2/GS-2/README.md

 ## Acknowledgement
-This code is developed on [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting).
+This project is built upon [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) and [LightGaussian](https://github.com/VITA-Group/LightGaussian).
+We thank all authors for their great work!
 ## License

 This repository is released under the Apache 2.0 license.
 Please see the [LICENSE](./LICENSE) file for more information.